klenwell/neechy-app-engine/test/README.md

 ## Setup
-Wikka tests require PhpUnit to be installed.
+Neechy tests require PhpUnit to be installed.
 For installation instructions, see [the PhpUnit docs](http://phpunit.de/manual/3.7/en/installation.html).

 I found the PEAR method simple and straightforward.